 Scientists do not know everything about the relationship between alcohol tolerance and exercise, so you may wonder, does alcohol tolerance increase or decrease with exercise?
+In fact, exercise can increase your tolerance for the effects of alcohol, but it does not make you immune to the dangers of alcohol.

-For example, heavy drinkers who exercise can still have high blood pressure.
+For example, people who drink heavily and exercise can still have high blood pressure.
 And the quality of your athletic performance can decrease according to the amount of alcohol you consume.
+So, if you believe that exercising means you can drink more, here are the reasons why that’s not true.

 How Exercise Improves Alcohol Tolerance